hironomiu/JavaScript-Toy-Box/react-firebase-sample/README.md

 ######## #### ######## ######## ######## ### ###### ######## ## ## ## ## ## ## ## ## ## ## ## ###### ## ######## ###### ######## ######### ###### ###### ## ## ## ## ## ## ## ## ## ## ## ## #### ## ## ######## ######## ## ## ###### ########
 You're about to initialize a Firebase project in this directory:
 /Users/Desktop/test
 ?
-Which Firebase CLI features do you want to set up for this folder?
-Press Space to select featur es, then Enter to confirm your choices.
-(Press <space> to select, <a> to toggle all, <i> to inver t selection)
+Which Firebase features do you want to set up for this directory?
+Press Space to select features, then Enter to confirm your choices.
-◯ Database: Configure Firebase Realtime Database and deploy rules ◯ Firestore: Deploy rules and create indexes for Firestore ◯ Functions: Configure and deploy Cloud Functions
-❯◯ Hosting: Configure and deploy Firebase Hosting sites ◯ Storage: Deploy Cloud Storage security rules
+ ◯ Realtime Database: Configure a security rules file for Realtime Database and (optionally) provision default instance ◯ Firestore: Configure security rules and indexes files for Firestore ◯ Functions: Configure a Cloud Functions directory and its files ❯◉ Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys ◯ Hosting: Set up GitHub Action deploys
-◯ Emulators: Set up local emulators for Firebase features ◯ Remote Config: Get, deploy, and rollback configurations for Remote Config
+ ◯ Storage: Configure a security rules file for Cloud Storage ◯ Emulators: Set up local emulators for Firebase products
 ```

 「Use an existing project」を選択しエンターを押下